Ruderman Family Foundation

 This funder does not have a public application process.

 The Ruderman Family Foundation explicitly states: "The foundation does not accept unsolicited proposals for funding."
-Instead, "the foundation issues an invitation to apply only after a thorough analysis indicates shared vision, innovation, organizational strength and a willingness to collaborate on the part of the future applicant."
+Instead, "the foundation issues an invitation to apply only after a thorough analysis indicates shared vision, innovation, organisational strength and a willingness to collaborate on the part of the future applicant."

 Getting on Their Radar